QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 Born in the Internet’s fever swamps, QAnon played an unmistakable role in energizing rioters during the real-world attack on Jan.
 6. A man in a “Q” T-shirt led the breach of the Senate, while a shirtless, fur-clad believer known as the “Q Shaman” posed for photographers in the Senate chamber.
 Twitter later purged more than 70,000 accounts associated with the conspiracy theory, in an acknowledgment of the online potency of QAnon.

 The baseless conspiracy theory, which imagines Trump in a battle with a cabal of deep-state saboteurs who worship Satan and traffic children for sex, helped drive the day’s events and facilitate organized attacks.
-A pro-Trump mob overwhelmed Capitol Police officers, injuring dozens and one officer later died as a result.
+A pro-Trump mob overwhelmed Capitol Police officers, injuring dozens, and one officer later died as a result.
 One woman was fatally shot by police inside the Capitol.
 Three others in the crowd died of medical emergencies.

-QAnon devotees joined with militia members and white supremacists at the Capitol assault after finding one another on Internet sanctuaries: the conservative forums of TheDonald.win and Parler; the anonymous extremist channels of 8kun and Telegram; and the social media giants of Facebook and Twitter, which have scrambled in recent months to prevent devotees from organizing on their sites.
+QAnon devotees joined with extremist group members and white supremacists at the Capitol assault after finding one another on Internet sanctuaries: the conservative forums of TheDonald.win and Parler; the anonymous extremist channels of 8kun and Telegram; and the social media giants of Facebook and Twitter, which have scrambled in recent months to prevent devotees from organizing on their sites.

 QAnon didn’t fully account for the rampage, and the theory’s namesake — a top-secret government messenger of pro-Trump prophecies — has largely vanished, posting nothing in the past 35 days and only five times since Trump’s election loss.

-But QAnon’s prominence at the Capitol raid shows how powerful the conspiracy has become, and how quickly it has established a life of its own.
-QAnon activity has surged on fringe right-wing platforms and encrypted messaging apps in the past week, with believers offering increasingly outlandish theories and sharing ideas for how they can further work to overturn the results of the Nov.
+But QAnon’s prominence at the Capitol raid shows how powerful the conspiracy theory has become, and how quickly it has established a life of its own.
+On fringe right-wing platforms and encrypted messaging apps, believers are offering increasingly outlandish theories and sharing ideas for how they can further work to overturn the results of the Nov.
 3 contest — with violence, if necessary.

+The fervent online organizing seen ahead of last week’s assault has begun building again.
+A QAnon group on Gab has grown by more than 40,000 members since the failed insurrection.
+Thousands more have flocked to QAnon-affiliated spaces on the private-messaging app Telegram.
+One 12,000-member channel was so overrun with new members that those behind the forum temporarily froze the chat feature.

 Even as Trump is set to exit the White House, QAnon’s grip on the conservative psyche is growing.
 Two Republican members of Congress, Reps.
 Marjorie Taylor Greene (Ga.) and Lauren Boebert (Colo.), have voiced support for QAnon, while others have tweeted its slogans.
 State legislators across the country have further lent it credence while also backing Trump’s claims of electoral theft despite a lack of evidence and dozens of swift rejections in court.